Welcome to the Arkansas 4-H Wildlife Habitat Education Program (WHEP)!

 UPDATE SUMMARY (October 30, 2020): We are working toward a virtual practice session on the scheduled date of January 30, 2021, and possibly an in-person state contest at the 4-H Center, pending COVID guidance and safety considerations, on April 30, 2021.
 For additional information, see below.

-- Wildlife Habitat Education Program Practice Session - Learn about the contest through guided practices and various activities at this all-day event on Saturday, February 15, 2020 at the Arkansas C.A.
-Vines 4-H Center.
-Register by February 1.
+- Wildlife Habitat Education Program Practice Session - Learn about the contest through guided practices and various activities at this virtual event on Saturday, January 30, 2021.
+Register by January 15.

-- NEW FOR 2020: we will be using an automated scoring system where participants will fill in circles on a scorecard.
-The scorecards provided in the handbook are for practice purposes.
+- NEW FOR 2021: we will be using an automated scoring system where participants will fill in circles on a scorecard.
+The scorecards provided in the section below are for practice purposes.

 WHEP Study Guide (HANDBOOK)

 - The WHEP Study Guide for Southeast Mixed Forest and Outer Coastal Plain can be downloaded and printed free of charge (the file is very large and may be slow to download).
 The study guide can be downloaded and/or printed by activity under the tabs listed below.